 Here at Young Minds Matter, we see hundreds of children and young people across North East Lincolnshire at any time.

-We have helped them to feel better, become more comfortable with their feelings and emotions, and equally, we have given them the confidence to feel empowered so they can take real ownership over their mental health and emotional wellbeing.
+We have helped them to feel better and become more comfortable with their feelings and emotions.
+We have given them the confidence to feel empowered so they can take real ownership over their mental health and emotional wellbeing.

 It always helps to hear real-life experiences, to help reassure and guide you.

 Some of our service users have shared their experiences below.

 Young person story - anxiety and OCD

 Before I came to Young Minds Matter I had been suffering with OCD and anxiety.
 Dealing with upsetting OCD thoughts made me very tired, and sometimes my anxiety made it hard for me to go out and do what I wanted.